Bright letters: 1:04 AM glowed on Shelly’s phone screen with a DNA helix twirling the letters, G A R C I A, in the background.

-Eyes widening with admiration, he then picked up her Genie,
+He then picked up her Genie, eyes widening with admiration.

 “Do you mind?
 You have the latest model with that crack Caller ID nail.”

-He set up new features on the device, then discussed the school he had attended in Chicago and his life with his uncle, “a famous artist” and his “beautiful” aunt, the original owner of his Salome bag.
+He set up new features on her device.
+They discussed the school he had attended in Chicago and his life with his uncle, “a famous artist” and his “beautiful” aunt, the original owner of his Salome bag.

-“I left Argentina after my mother passed,” he said, “and moved to Paris with my grandmother, then to Chicago in eighth grade.
+“I left Argentina after my mom passed,” he said, “and moved to Paris with my grandmother, then to Chicago in eighth grade.
 Now I’ll go to Pandolf High School.”

 “Will you miss your friends in Chicago?” she asked.

 He shook his head.
 “I have two friends in Argentina that I stay in touch with online.
 Hopefully, Dad and I can go back for a visit soon.”

 From his travels, George spoke English, Spanish, French, and Italian.
 “Dad wants me to take Mandarin and genetics at Pandolf High.
 He says the science curriculum here is amazing because we’re next to a medical center.”